kaushlendrapal/kaushlendrapal.github.io/docs/about-me.md

 ## Who Am I

-I'm 𝐊𝐚𝐮𝐬𝐡𝐚𝐥 🧑‍💻.
-Having 13+ years of experience with iOS & Android app Developer.
+I'm **Kaushal** 🧑‍💻, a mobile developer with 13+ years of experience in iOS and Android app development.

-- Currently, working with [British Telecom]! as Lead Mobile Developer.
+- Currently working at [British Telecom] as a Lead Mobile Developer.
-- Re-architecture and built Voot, 𝐉𝐢𝐨 𝐂𝐢𝐧𝐞𝐦𝐚 A𝐩𝐩s from scratch.
+- Re-architected and built **Voot** and **JioCinema** apps from scratch.
-- Worked on apps with a 10 million monthly active user base.
+- Worked on apps with over 10 million monthly active users.
-- Understanding of cross-platform tech and app behaviour like iOS, Android, Apple TV, and watchOS.
+- Strong understanding of cross-platform technologies and ecosystems across iOS, Android, Apple TV, and watchOS.
-- Managed mid level team size(6 to 10) with quality delivery.
+- Successfully managed mid-sized teams (6 to 10 members) and delivered high-quality products.
-- I am learning deep ML concept for mobile use-case using Python.
+- Currently learning deep machine learning concepts for mobile use cases using **Python**.

+---

 ---